 What is Personalized Video?

-We live in a world where we’re bombarded by thousands of marketing messages every day.
+We live in a world where thousands of marketing messages are bombarded daily.
 For marketers and salespeople, that means it’s tougher than ever to stand out, keep audiences engaged, and build memorable relationships.
 But by treating each prospect and customer as an individual, personalized video can help you connect.

 Benefits of personalized videos include: